pranay-root/CyberPrep/README.md

     - **Answer:** A technique used to identify open ports and services running on a system.

 20. **What tools are commonly used for penetration testing?**
     - **Answer:** Nmap, Metasploit, Burp Suite, Wireshark, and Kali Linux.

-Here is the continuation of cybersecurity interview questions for freshers:

 ---